Women's Champions League final form guide

 Chelsea

-Where they stand: 2nd in FA Women's Super League, FA Women's Cup round of 16, FA WSL Cup winners
+Where they stand: FA Women's Super League champions, FA Women's Cup round of 16, FA WSL Cup winners

+- Goals from Melanie Leupolz, Fran Kirby (2), Sam Kerr and Erin Cuthbert ensured Chelsea retained the English title on the final day, holding off the challenge of Manchester City.
+Chelsea have now won the WSL four times since its 2011 inception, one more than Arsenal.